 - More olive oil for searing the chicken

-- Attach the Anova sous vide machine to a large saucepan or a sous vide container.
+- Attach your sous vide machine (I use the Anova precision cooker) to a large saucepan or a sous vide container.
 Fill your saucepan with water until the water comes up to somewhere between the lines of “min” and “max” that are marked on your sous vide machine.

-- Preheat the sous vide machine to 147°F or your desired temperature.
-Allow the water bath to come to the temperature before adding your chicken.
+- Preheat the sous vide machine to 146°F or your desired temperature.
+Allow the water bath to come up to the temperature before adding your chicken.

-- While your water bath is getting warmed up, prepare the chicken breasts by seasoning each chicken breast with salt, pepper, and paprika generously on each side.
+- While your water bath is getting warmed up, prepare the chicken breasts by seasoning each one generously with salt, pepper and paprika on each side.

-- Slide the chicken breasts into the bag along with thyme sprigs.
+- Place chicken breasts into the bag along with thyme sprigs.
 (My sous vide bag is big, so I had three chicken breasts in one bag).

 - Unfold the edge before closing the bag.
 Seal the bag using either a vacuum sealer or a hand pump.
 You could also slowly lower your bagged chicken into your water bath, letting the pressure of the water press air out through the top of the bag.
 Once most of the air is out of the bag, carefully seal the bag just above the waterline.